a4z/libsl3/README.md

   // Dataset is a container
   assert(ds.size()==2);

-  // Dataset row is a container
-  auto row = ds[0] ;
+  // A row in a dataset is a container auto row = ds[0] ;
   assert(row.size()==3);
   assert ( row[0].type() == Type::Int ) ;